Published February 25, 2013

 Analysts on average expect earnings of $1.78 per share on revenue of $10.79 billion, according to Thomson Reuters I/B/E/S.

-Car rental revenue per transaction day at U.S. airports was up 6.0 percent for Hertz and 2.6 percent for Dollar Thrifty in January, Frissora said.
+Hertz, however, said pricing improved in the fourth quarter.
+Car rental revenue per transaction day at U.S. airports rose 6 percent for Hertz and 2.6 percent for Dollar Thrifty in January.

-Hertz acquired smaller rival Dollar Thrifty for $2.6 billion in late 2012 after agreeing to give up 29 Dollar Thrifty airport locations and sell its low-cost Advantage brand.
+After more than two years of first making a public offer for Dollar Thrifty, Hertz closed the acquisition after it agreed to give up 29 Dollar Thrifty airport locations and sell its low-cost Advantage brand.

-The acquisition is expected to save the merged company at least $160 million annually and cement Hertz's No. 2 position in the global car rental rankings behind privately held Enterprise Holdings.
+The acquisition is expected to cement Hertz's No. 2 position in the global car rental rankings behind privately held Enterprise Holdings.

 Hertz's net loss was $36.4 million, or 9 cents per share, in the fourth quarter, compared with net income of $52.1 million, or 11 cents per share, a year earlier.